-Stephen is a senior lecturer whose research interests include ecological resilience, the planning implications of transitioning to a low carbon economy, integrated catchment management, sustainable transport and urban biodiversity management.
-He has worked in Papua New Guinea and South Africa on conservation and development issues and prior to joining the university in 2010.
+Stephen is a senior lecturer whose research interests include planning for ecological restoration, climate change adaptation, resilience planning and integrated catchment management.
+He has worked in Papua New Guinea and South Africa on conservation and development issues prior to joining the university in 2010.
 Currently Stephen is working on biodiversity net benefit and climate change adaptation in urban centres.

 Research | Current

 - Ecological context of planning